sadisarker21/Journey-of-GOlang/README.md

 ##init Funtion
 ###inti funtion will execute first than the main funtion execute.

-##Anonimous Funtion
+##nonimous Funtion
-###anonimous funtion no need any funtion name and its invoke imediateley however when the funtion invoke than its called imediately invoke anonimous funtion.
+###anonimous funtion no need any funtion name and its invoke imediateley however when the funtion invoke than its called Imediately Invoke Funtion Expression(IIFE).